nedvesssdd/OrangeFox-Action-Builder/README.md

 [![](https://img.shields.io/github/v/release/UntuMbeldos/OrangeFox-Action-Builder?style=for-the-badge&color=fee4d0&logo=github&logoColor=fee4d0)](https://github.com/UntuMbeldos/OrangeFox-Action-Builder/releases/latest)
 [![](https://img.shields.io/github/last-commit/UntuMbeldos/OrangeFox-Action-Builder?style=for-the-badge&color=fee4d0&logo=codeigniter&logoColor=fee4d0)](https://github.com/UntuMbeldos/OrangeFox-Action-Builder/commits/main/)

+> [!WARNING]
+>
+> These workflows are designed only for building orangefox recovery 12.1

 > [!IMPORTANT]
 > This workflow is universal.
 You need to have a certain foundation in writing github workflows and a little knowledge of the OrangeFox device tree to use this.